The last stripe: A Chiefs road to retirement

 |0

-This work, The last stripe: A Chiefs road to retirement [Image 4 of 4], by SSgt Cierra Presentado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The last stripe: A Chiefs road to retirement, by SSgt Cierra Presentado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT